 Businesses going online

-The 2000s were the time when the dark web emerged to become a marketplace for selling illegal data, tools, and services for conducting cybercrimes.
-Various types of malware were developed and spread across the internet, causing disruptions, stealing data, and creating botnets that would paralyze critical systems.
-The cyber scene of the 2000s was full of possibilities for businesses to thrive and malicious entities to ruin them.
+The 2000s saw the dark web emerge as a marketplace for selling illegal data, hacking tools, and services for conducting cybercrimes.
+During this era, criminals developed various types of malware and spread it across the internet, causing disruptions, stealing data, and creating botnets that would paralyze critical systems.

 Early VPN use cases